 Click above to see my quick cell phone video of the hatchlings born during the night.

 Upon gathering in the evening, the turtle guardians began passing out baby turtles.
 Each person standing between the yellow flags received one to release.
 I'd estimate there were approximately 100 people in our group.
 Our guardian explained that when there aren't enough turtles to go around, children are given the highest priority.

 Our guardian instructed us to count backwards from 3, then we released the hatchlings and cheered them on as they flipped and flopped out to sea.
 It was so cute to watch them!
 I was so busy enjoying the moment that I didn't attempt capturing their release on video in the dark.
 However, I highly suggest searching “baby turtle release” on YouTube if you ever need a reason to smile.

 Our turtle guardian explained that only 1-2% of hatchlings survive to adulthood and are able to mate to carry on the species.
 That's why turtle conservation efforts are so important!
 We spotted birds diving in the dark in an attempt to capture our little tortugas.
 We crossed our fingers and prayed that Seamore and Daisy II wouldn't become a late night seagull snack.

 I suggest inquiring with your hotel when making reservations to see if it's one of the participating resorts.
 Even if your hotel isn't participating, you can see turtles nesting all along the beach in the evening.
 They begin around 9:30 p.m. and next throughout the night.
-The turtles nest during the summer months and the hatchlings are released through late October.
+The turtles nest during the summer months and the hatchlings journey out to sea through late October.
 There is no charge to do any of the above activities!